 10 Most Valuable Pennies: Price List

 Pennies are among the most popular collectibles, even though they are among the smallest circulating coins and contain no bullion value.
-Yet, these coins, most of which contain at least a small amount of valuable copper, are among the most beloved collectibles.
+Yet, these coin series, most of which contain at least a small amount of valuable copper, are among the most beloved collectibles.

-But there are several valuable pennies worth much more than just a few cents apiece.
-Here’s a rundown of 10 of the most valuable pennies made since 1900:
+But there are several valuable pennies worth money, much more than just a few cents apiece.
+Some of these one cent coins are worth hundreds!
+Here’s a rundown of 10 of the most expensive pennies made since 1900:

 The lowest-mintage circulation strike of the Indian cent series is the 1909-S, which was struck to the tune of just 309,000 pieces.
 Values start at around $300 for even well-worn specimens, and prices climb above $1,000 for uncirculated pieces.